 A FULL LIFE: PATHWAYS TO WELL-BEING

 What makes a good life?
-Come learn about the three pathways to well-being supported by research in positive psychology: pleasure, engagement, and meaning.
-Having these well supported in your life helps you to be more resilient and have a greater sense of well-being.
-You will have the opportunity to assess which pathways you are currently pursuing in your life and ones that are missing.
-Engage in a hands-on activity that will help you notice what brings you pleasure, engagement, and meaning in your everyday life.
-Tips will be provided on how to utilize these pathways to move toward a more balanced and full life.
-Join in this interactive and informative workshop.
+Participants learn about the three pathways to well-being supported by research in positive psychology: pleasure, engagement and meaning.
+Having these well supported helps people to be more resilient and have a greater sense of well-being.
+Participants assess and engage in an activity to explore these pathways for themselves.
+Tips are provided on how to utilize these pathways to move toward a more balanced and full life.

 Facilitators: Health Education and Prevention Staff